Pratyush-PM/partIIIproject/README.md

 # partIIIproject
-This is the github repository containing all code and work done for Part III Project: Neural Anomaly detection for colider physics
+This is the github repository containing all code and work done for Part III Project: Neural Anomaly detection for collider physics